Summer Camp FAQs

 Yes!
 All of our camps have a Family Open Farm on Fridays.
 During this time, parents, grandparents, siblings, and friends have an opportunity to experience a bit of what their camper created and experienced during the camp week.
 Further details about Family Open Farm will be sent out during each camp week.

-What if my child has allergies, medical conditions, or other special needs?
+What if my child has special needs, allergies or medical conditions?

 Who are the counselors at 1870 Farm?